fmueller1/NTBD/README.md

 # THINGS

-A minecraft mod which allows the user to change their server=side look direction without changing it client-side
+A minecraft mod which allows the user to change their server-side look direction without changing it client-side

 ## Usage